Flamefork/duckdb-json-tools/README.md

 - `json_flatten()` returns an error for malformed JSON
 - `json_add_prefix()` requires a JSON object (not array or primitive value)
+- `json_extract_columns()` requires a JSON object input and a constant JSON object of string regex patterns; it raises on invalid regexes, NULL separators, non-string object keys, or mismatched input shapes
 - `json_group_merge()` surfaces DuckDB JSON parse errors for invalid text and raises on merge buffers that exceed DuckDB limits
 - Maximum nesting depth: 1000 levels
 - Empty objects (`{}`) and arrays (`[]`) are omitted from flattened output